ChrisBen191/code_book/HTML_CSS/html.md

 - `<nav>` element
   - major navigation blocks within the site;
     - ie. header bar with hyperlinks, table of contents, and menus.
-- `<main>` element
-  - represents the main content of the document, content which is unique to this particular page.
-- `<footer>` element
-  - section things like social media links, secondary navigation, and site smallprint.

 ## Heading Content